Where is the number 1 place to go in the US for about a week - anywhere, but more scenery orientated?

 Personally?
 I'm a big fan of the Pacific Northwest.
 Oregon and Washington are both beautiful states with big, lush forests, bustling cities (Portland and Seattle are both completely awesome), cool coastline, and a whole slew of activities that fit inbetween all of those.

 If you're into the desert scene, nothing beats Moab, Utah, for it's sheer awe-inspiring beauty.

 Steer clear of the Midwest (no offence meant to Nebraska, Kansas, or Oklahoma) unless you're into rolling hills and flatland. almost 11 years ago

 West coast - you can take your pick - iether the San Francisco Bay area - with an excursion to Yosemite park and lake tahoe.
 Or perhaps go to Nevada/Utah - visit Vegas with excursions to the Grand Canyon, Bryce Canyon and Zion national park - (also if you have the time go to monument valley - really cool)

 I would go with San Francisco Bay Area as well - partially because I'm from there.
 But @Scott is right, there is so much to do with in a 4 hour driving radius - beach, snow, lakes, rivers, desert, forest...
 And if you don't have a car you can still see a lot by taking ferries or BART (Bay Area Rapid Transit).
 What time of year are you going?
-That makes a big difference for a lot of places. over 10 years ago
+That makes a big difference for a lot of places. almost 11 years ago